doughphunghus/7D2D-EntityRandomizer/README.md

   The "randomness" is not completely random.
 Each metric gets a different "randomness" varience, and some metrics are tweaked.
   For example:
   - If a zombie is a crawler type, the zomnie copy will not have a random walk type ( because a legless crawler can float in midair if its made to walk)

-  - I have chosen to make the "amount of randomness" usually center around the existing metric, e.g. if HealthMaxBase = 200, the "randomness" is centered around 200 usiong a "percentage.
+  - I have chosen to make the "amount of randomness" usually center around the existing metric, e.g. if HealthMaxBase = 200, the "randomness" is centered around 200 using a "percentage.
 Like 200 +/- 30%.

   - In some cases, where its not easy to get a metric, I have manually chosen a metric to center the randomness around.

-  - Some zombies may be "too big" to fit through doors ;)  generally i tried to center size randomness so they will not be.
+  - Some zombies may be "too big" to fit through doors ;)  generally I tried to center size randomness so they will not be, but it may happen